Fred Glennon, Ph.D. (Home)

 - Learning Autobiographies.
 To teach effectively and to treat students fairly, it is important that I have some sense of how students learn.
 The best source of that information is my students.
 That is why I have students write a reflective essay at the beginning of the semester in which they tell me about themselves as learners.
 It is a part of their participation grade.
 I realize that students are not always asked to do this so I provide a series of questions to prompt their thinking, such as: What kind of environment best enables you to learn?
 Do you learn best by visual aids?
 Or are you an auditory learning, learning through listening?
 What motivates you to learn?
 Are you self-motivated or do you need certain kinds of prompts and incentives?
 What kind of classroom environments have helped you learn the most over the years?
 What kind of classroom environments have hindered your learning?
 In addition, this essay provides learning disabled students opportunity to identify their disabilities confidentially so that I can accommodate their needs.
 I use the information I gather from these essays to generate a profile of the class which I use as I structure classroom activities and assignments.

 - Information Technology.
 The college has invested resources in providing access to information technology with the assumption that an educated person in today’s world must be familiar with this technology.
 For this reason, I have incorporated the use of information technology into my classes in a variety of ways.
-First, I develop all my courses on Blackboard for information sharing and discussion purposes.
+First, I develop all my courses on Canvas for information sharing and discussion purposes.
 Assignments will be placed there and students will have opportunity to develop discussions on this medium.
 Second, as a way to get students to understand that, while the Internet is a valuable research tool, they must use it critically, students can do a Web Analysis in which they research a topic using a variety of web sites to compare and contrast different points of view.
 In addition, they critique the web sites according to their breadth, openness, and fairness in presenting information.
 Third, on my Home Page, I place information on various sites related to the topics we discuss in class which students can use to research those topics or expand their reading.
 I am moving in the direction of including as many of the readings for my courses as possible online.
-Fourth, as noted above, I have placed the mid-term evaluation form students are to complete on my home page to provide anonymity and convenience for students.
-This allows me to gather the information without having to use class time.
-Fifth, as more resources become available on CD and online for my classes, I utilize them in class presentations and discussions and encourage my students to do the same.
+Fourth, as more, I utilize a variety of social media in the classroom and encourage my students to do the same.
 Finally, because I want to provide students feedback on their papers and activities, students submit all their work electronically.
 I review it, making comments and noting various changes to improve their writing and their critical thinking.

 - Simulations.
 Because of my commitment in scholarship and teaching to make ideas relevant and concrete, (and because of the challenge of teaching in the core curriculum where students view core courses as secondary to their education), I have worked diligently to develop teaching methods to interest students and to enable them to connect their learning with their lives.
 I have used various media to make presentation of course material interesting.
 Students who come to my class may find me wearing a dress to talk about the social construction of gender roles, may get a visit from Martin Luther to begin a segment on the Reformation, or may be locked out of their classroom as they try to understand homelessness in